ibm-cloud-docs/vpc/bare_metal_server_connect_s390x.md

 After your bare metal server is running, you can connect to the server by using the serial console, or your private SSH key through a floating IP.
 {: shortdesc}

+Using a VNC console to connect to the LinuxONE Bare Metal server is not supported.
+{: note}

 ## Accessing LinuxONE bare metal server by using a serial console
 {: #access-linuxone-bm-using-console}